-Study Guide Workbooks: The study guide is designed to give learners of all styles the opportunity to enhance learning this material.
-The study guide may be used in each class period, so be prepared to have it each class time with you.
-This study guide may also be assigned as homework or activities assigned in class.
+Workbook: The workbook is designed to give learners of all styles the opportunity to enhance learning this material.
+The workbook (study guide) will be used in each class period, so be prepared to have it each class time with you.
+This workbook may also be assigned as homework or activities assigned in class.

-The workbooks that accompany the textbooks offer the students different learning styles or ways of comprehending information.
+The handbooks that accompany the textbooks offer the students different learning styles or ways of comprehending information.
 Students struggling to understand the text should refer to these additional books.
 Students may also access the published website for additional help.

-Ticket to class: Assignments may be given as your "ticket to class" these may be posted to BlackBoard with directions or discussed in class for the next class meeting.
+Ticket to class: Assignments may be given as your "ticket to class" these will be posted to BlackBoard with directions.
 You must present or submit these prior to class time starting.
 You will not be able to enter class until you are able to turn in your completed "ticket".
 Understand that if you come to class unprepared and without your "ticket" completed as assigned, you may miss lecture content and class activities while you complete the "ticket" outside of the classroom.